byuccl/dac_sdc_2022/_labs/lab_1.md

 ### Protocol

 The request structure is in the form of `ACTION LENGTH MESSAGE`.
 The values of `ACTION` can be "uppercase", "lowercase", "title-case", "reverse", or "shuffle". `LENGTH` is the length of the message. `MESSAGE` is the text that you want to send.
+It must be made out of displayable ASCII characters.
 For example, if you want "Hello World" to be reversed, you would send

 ```
 reverse 11 Hello World